LuxLang/lux/documentation/book/the_lux_programming_language/appendix_h.md

  ...
 The following are alternative profiles to use in various situations.
  "jvm"
- [... "compiler" specifies the dependency to fetch and use as the compiler.
+ [... "lux" specifies the dependency to fetch and use as the compiler.
-  "compiler" ["com.github.luxlang" "lux-jvm" "0.6.5" "jar"]
+  "lux" ["com.github.luxlang" "lux-jvm" "0.6.5" "jar"]
   ... "dependencies" is an optional list of dependencies to fetch.
   ...
 The dependencies have the same shape as when specifying the compiler.
   ...
 When omitting the packaging format of the dependency, "tar" will be assumed.